 Ethics and integrity

-Many companies have a poor record of integrity (for example, the demise of the HiH insurance company in Australia in 2001 revealed questionable ethics by many involved).
+Many companies have a poor record of integrity – for example, a recent Royal Commission (judicial investigation) of banking in Australia revealed questionable ethics and illegalities by many involved).
 And governments in democratic countries are increasingly accused of deliberate deception, dishonesty, self interest and corruption.

 Loss of meaning